Chapter 8 : Self-Spelling

 “I was just about to start, yeah,” replied Isobel.

-“Can I see yours after?” requested Tristan.
+“Can I see yours after?” asked Tristan.
 “I got fuck-all from the lecture.”

 “Yeah alright—I know it has something to do with fundamental instead of reorganizational elemental change, or some bollocks,” said Isobel.
 “I’m checking now which one’s which.”